CLabGit/MICS-6001C-Labs/Lab1/README.md

 The kernel requires a host to declare and run, so go to the relevant folder (`PartA` or `PartB`) and type `make build TARGET=hw_emu` to create a kernel targeting `hw_emu` and compile an executable file for the host based on OpenCL API.

-Waiting for a period of time (around 30 mins), the xclbin file for the `hw` will be completed.
-Next, use `make run TARGET=hw_emu` to run the kernel on the FPGA board.
+Waiting for a period of time (around 30 mins), the xclbin file for the `hw_emu` will be completed.
+Next, use `make run TARGET=hw_emu` to run the kernel.
 This internally runs:

 ```
 XCL_EMULATION_MODE=hw_emu ./host_name.exe kernel_name.xclbin
 ```
 Harware Emulation has been an important way to debug your design, since it generates RTL from the accelerator sources and run RTL simulation along with the application layer code.
-Users can view simulation waveforms by enabling the following switch in the xrt.ini file.
-But, ensure you have X-server opened for displaying the waveforms.
+Users can view simulation waveforms by enabling the following switch in the `xrt.ini` file.
+But, ensure you have `X-server` opened for displaying the waveforms.

 ```
 [Emulation]
 debug_mode=gui
 ```

-### Step 3: Test on board
+### Step 4: Test on U250 board

 The kernel requires a host to declare and run, so go to the relevant folder (`PartA` or `PartB`) and type `make build` to create a kernel targeting `hw` and compile an executable file for the host based on OpenCL API.